-i was forced to move from my previous rental of 9 years by a new owner who changed the use to an illegal vacation rental during Covid in the winter.
+I was forced to move from my previous rental of 9 years by a new owner who changed the use to an illegal vacation rental during Covid in the winter.
 I was lucky to find another rental as there are very few due to all the rentals being slowly turned into vacation rentals or new owners migrating here to live full-time from the Bay Area because they can work from home now.
-My new rental is about 500 soft, and costs \$1,800 a month, which local wages do not support.
+My new rental is about 500 sqft., and costs \$1,800 a month, which local wages do not support.
 We're losing our local essential service & hospitality workforce as all the existing affordable rental housing has been changing in use.

-Gods blessing of good people whom known since I was little sheer luck; I have great deal currently live in, and since at the time it was empty, he let us rent it.
-No problem
+Gods blessing of good people whom known since I was little sheer luck; I have great deal